 How do I track payments (pending and/or past), and keep abreast of my remaining entitlement?

-To track payments, log on to www.ebenefits.va.gov to monitor payments and your remaining entitlement.
+To track payments, log on to the VA website to monitor payments and your remaining entitlement.

 As a Veteran receiving educational benefits from the VA, can I apply for financial aid?

 Yes, we encourage every student to file a FAFSA to see what their Federal Grant and Loan Eligibility is.

 Will my Veteran’s educational benefits be impacted if I receive other forms of financial aid?